Octopush18/Customer_Segmentation_Unsupervised_Learning_KMeans/README.md

 - Elbow plots to determine the optimal number of clusters.
 - Scatter plots to visualize the clusters in 2D and 3D space.

-For 3D visualization, clusters are represented in different colors.
+For the 3D visualization, clusters are represented in different colors.

+---

+For any further details, refer to the [cleaned-up code](cleaned_up_code.py).